M0REKZ/mac-gaming-guides/common/unity-porting.md

 ## Getting game data

-If you cant download the game normally, you should check these guides for that:
+If you can't download the game normally, you should check these guides:

 - [How to get Game Data from GOG](./gog.md)
-- [How to get Game Data from Steam](./steam.md) IMPORTANT NOTE: Most Steam games uses DRM, and when you launch them, you will get a Invalid Platform Error, *ITS HIGHLY RECOMMENDED to get game data from stores like GOG* instead.
+- [How to get Game Data from Steam](./steam.md) IMPORTANT NOTE: Most Steam games uses DRM, and when you launch them, you will get a Invalid Platform Error, to solve this, check [Bypass "Not available on your current platform" Steam Error](#bypass-not-available-on-your-current-platform-steam-error)
 - [How to get Game Data from Epic Games](./epic-games.md)

 Otherwise you should try other methods like Virtual Machines, Wine, etc...